NLnetLabs/routinator/source/data-processing.rst

 .. versionadded:: 0.9
    Fallback from RRDP to rsync with :option:`--rrdp-fallback-time`

-There are two protocols in use to transport RPKI data: rsync and the RPKI Repository Delta Protocol (RRDP), which relies on HTTPS.
+There are two protocols in use to transport RPKI data: rsync and the :term:`RPKI Repository Delta Protocol (RRDP)`, which relies on HTTPS.
 RRDP was designed to be the successor to rsync in the RPKI.
 As almost all RPKI repositories currently support both protocols, Routinator will prefer RRDP if available.

 In the RPKI, the certificate hierarchy follows the same structure as the Internet number resource allocation hierarchy.
-Routinator starts traversing the tree by connecting to the trust anchors of the Regional Internet Registries (RIRs).
-Along the way Routinator will find several pointers to child publication points, such as the ones operated by National Internet Registries (NIRs), Local Internet Registries (LIRs) and organisations running delegated RPKI.
+Routinator starts traversing the tree by connecting to the :term:`trust anchors <Trust Anchor (TA)>` of the Regional Internet Registries (RIRs).
+Along the way Routinator will find several pointers to child :term:`publication points <Publication Point>`, such as the ones operated by National Internet Registries (NIRs), Local Internet Registries (LIRs) and organisations running delegated RPKI.
 Each pointer explicitly states if RRDP is offered in addition to rsync.

 .. figure:: img/ca-structure.svg
     :align: center